growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 Creating a system that embodies the three core properties can be achieved in a number of ways, depending the paradigms you are employing in building it, but they are always driven by the same principles.
 _Correctness_ is best accomplished by creating readable, independent, atomic and therefore testable code.
-_Extensibility_ is achieved by decoupling logically independent functionality and providing communication channels between thos.
+_Extensibility_ is achieved by decoupling logically independent functionality and providing well defined communication channels between those.
 _Maintainability_ is heavily  driven by the other two and mainly constrains how those should be implemented.